Healthy Kids Are Everybody’s Job: A Guide to Minnesota’s Immunization Law for Parents with Children in Child Care and Early Childhood Programs

 Download PDF version formatted for print:

-Healthy Kids Are Everybody’s Job: Day Care Kids Need Their Shots (PDF: 196KB/4 pages)
+Healthy Kids Are Everybody’s Job: Day Care Kids Need Their Shots (PDF: 652KB/4 pages)

-Hepatitis A and B, rotavirus, and flu shots are not yet required but are highly recommended for all infants and young children.
+Rotavirus and flu vaccines are not required but are highly recommended for all infants and young children.

-Parents who don’t get their children immunized early in life – during the critical ages from birth to 2 years – may be putting them at risk for a number of childhood diseases.
+Parents who don’t get their children immunized early in life may be putting them at risk for a number of childhood diseases.
 These diseases can cause serious health problems and may even result in death.

-Minnesota children are still getting diseases such as measles, pertussis, and mumps.
+Minnesota children are still getting diseases such as measles, whooping cough (pertussis), and mumps.
 These diseases are contagious.
 They can spread rapidly – especially among groups of children who haven’t received their shots.
-And some of them, like whooping cough (pertussis), are much more serious for children than they are for adults.
+And some of them, like whooping cough, are much more serious for children than they are for adults.
 As a parent, you can protect your children by making sure they get all their shots.

 Needs Vaccines, When

 It’s important to get shots at the right ages.
 Shots will protect best at these ages.
 See your child’s primary doctor for immunizations.
 If you don’t have a doctor or are concerned about the cost of shots, call your local health department.

 Yes, you will need your child’s shot records often – for child care, early childhood programs, school, camp, sports programs, and doctor visits.
 Keep a shot record for each of your children.
 Take it with you to all doctor and clinic visits and have it updated each time your child receives a shot.